DecentralizedSysGroup/eip-1559-empirical-study/README.md

 # open source repository for paper ``Empirical Analysis of EIP-1559``

-This repository is an open source repository for the data and data collection related code for the paper ``Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security``.
+This repository holds the data and code used for the paper ``Empirical Analysis of EIP-1559: Transaction Fees, Waiting Time, and Consensus Security``.
 This paper has been accepted by ACM CCS 2022 and you can find the paper [here](https://arxiv.org/abs/2201.05574).

+## Summary

+Yuxuan: please finish the following summary.

+- Waiting time (Section 5.3): File X contains data used for waiting time analysis.
+- Network spikes (Table 4): File X contains data for Table 4.
+- Miner's revenue (Fig 11 & 12): File X contains data for Fig 11 & 12.

+## Reproducing results from the raw data

-In this archive we provide the raw data we collected (after compressing), the code for collecting and processing the data, and the processed data for further analysis.
+In this archival, we provide the raw data we collected (after compressing), the code for collecting and processing the data, and the processed data for further analysis.

-## data

 ### ``rawdata``